What will you become by day 91?

 Most of Our Testimonies are Simple

 Not all men that come to Exodus 90 struggle with an addiction, but they still have much to gain!
 Many men say they are less distracted by the stress of life and the lure of technology, and are more present to their wives and children at home.
-Here’s an example from a man in Texas:
+Here’s an example from a man in Texas and from Bill & Dawn Kane in Minnesota:

 “Before starting Exodus, I was like most: stressed to the max, chasing my tail, and never getting anywhere.
 By casting off the many distractions that plagued me and gaining the support and accountability of my team, I’ve found that I now have the energy needed to give of myself to my family and the desire to share the love of Christ with others.
 Now, life has seemingly slowed down, and I truly am able to enjoy the encounters with my kids and can listen to my wife and begin to appreciate who she is for our family.
 The journey has enabled me to put things in their proper order even though I still have the same amount of work and responsibility.”